cast-org/figuration/docs/content/forms.md

 Remember, since Figuration utilizes the HTML5 doctype, **all inputs must have a `type` attribute**.

+{% callout warning %}
+#### Alternatives to Hidden Labels
+Assistive technologies such as screen readers will have trouble with your forms if you don't include a label for every input.
+For these inline forms, you can hide the labels using the `.sr-only` class.
+There are further alternative methods of providing a label for assistive technologies, such as the `aria-label`, `aria-labelledby` or `title` attribute.
+If none of these are present, assistive technologies may resort to using the `placeholder` attribute, if present, but note that use of `placeholder` as a replacement for other labelling methods is not advised.
+{% endcallout %}

 {% example html %}
 <form>
   <div class="form-group">